Skip to main contentForce Edgee to cache specific paths, whether the cache is enabled or not. These rules take precedence over the default cache

 Path Matching

-is false, the rule’s path must exactly match the request URL path - Regex Match: When
+Regex is false, the rule’s path must exactly match the request URL path

-is true, the rule’s path is treated as a regular expression pattern
+Regex is true, the rule’s path is treated as a regular expression pattern

 Rule Conditions